 Leaf Collection has started and will continue through year-end.
 Week of November 9th through November 13th the crew will be working in 5th Ward collecting through the ward into 6th ward.
 Then moving through 3rd Ward; 4th Ward; 5th Ward; 1st Ward; and 6th Ward.
 For map of the wards Click Here

 *Schedule is subject to change due to weather conditions/Manpower*

-The Monday, October 26, 2020 City Council Special and Agenda Meetings are open to the public following CDC guidelines.
-If you prefer to attend the meetings from the safety and comfort of your home, we are providing the following:
+The Monday, December 14, 2020 City Council Meeting is open to the public following CDC guidelines.
+If you prefer to attend the meeting from the safety and comfort of your home, we are providing the following: